julianchurchill/text-adventure/README.md

 - [TECHNICAL FEATURE] Incremental saving - save the game every 10 actions or something, in case of a crash this avoids the user losing too much progress
 - [FEATURE] What's new dialog for first run of new version.

-- [STORY] Shopkeeper directs you to town hall notice board where reports of strange goings on are being posted.
-This triggers the entrance to the town hall to become visible.
-  - [FEATURE] Talk action responses need to be defined for the shopkeeper.
-If an item has talk responses then include a 'Talk' action in Location::actions().
-Talk action allows choice of n phrases.
-Choosing a phrase triggers a response as specified in model content.
-Choosing a phrase can optionally trigger an alternative set of phrases to become available as follow up actions.
-Choosing a phrase can optionally trigger actions (use the same actions as 'item use action:' directive) e.g. make an exit visible.
-    - DONE Write acceptance tests
-    - DONE Location has a TalkToAction for each item that is canTalkTo() == true
-    - TalkToAction
-      - DONE A TalkToAction has an item.
-It's label is 'Talk to ' + item.midSentenceCasedName()
-      - DONE A TalkToAction has a follow up action of SayAction, constructed with Item.getTalkPhraseSource(), for each initial phrase id returned by talkable.initialPhraseIds()
-    - SayAction
-      - DONE A SayAction has the label 'Say "' + talkable.shortPhraseById( id ) + '"'
-      - DONE A SayAction when enacted has user text of talkable.phraseById( id ) + talkable.responseToPhraseById( id )
-      - DONE A SayAction when enacted has user text of just talkable.phraseById( id ) when no responses are available
-      - DONE A SayAction when enacted has a follow up SayAction for each id returned by talkable.followOnPhrasesForPhraseById( id )
-      - DONE A SayAction when enacted calls talkable.executeActionsForPhraseById( id )
-    - DONE UserActionFactory can create TalkToActions
-    - DONE UserActionFactory can create SayActions
-    - DONE RecordableActionFactory can create TalkToActions
-    - DONE RecordableActionFactory can create SayActions
-    - DONE Deserialise talk related specs from model content into TalkPhraseSink
-    - Item
-      - DONE Item.canTalkTo()
-      - DONE addInitialTalkPhrase()
-      - DONE phraseById()
-      - DONE responseToPhraseById()
-      - DONE followOnPhrasesForPhraseById()
-      - DONE executeActionsForPhraseById()
-      - DONE shortPhraseById()
-    - DONE Deserialise short talk phrases into TalkPhraseSink
-    - DONE Deserialise follow up phrases specified by id only e.g. "item talk follow up phrase to:lookingwell:lookingforwork:".
-Use TalkPhraseSink.addFollowUpPhrase( parentId, childId ).
-    - DONE Deserialise TalkToAction and SayAction for ActionHistory
-    - DONE Serialise TalkToAction and SayAction for ActionHistory and ActionParameters
-    - Run acceptance tests
-      - Fix for short phrases being mandatory
 - [STORY] At the town hall notice board there are multiple notices (act as reminders of what the player has left to do, small board, medium board, azure board, each with a clue to a different story line).
 The notices appear as the player completes other prerequisite tasks.
 There is also a hall of deeds in the town hall where there are notices that state what the player has done, e.g. rescued the shop keeper - it's an achievements record.
 - [STORY] On entering the grave yard there is a mysterious presence, when you examine it it moves to a different location.
 If you keep following/examining it it leads you to a particular grave where an encoded inscription is writte on the headstone.
 Use the thing from the shopkeeper to read the inscription which directs yuo inside the church to the back of the altar.
 - [STORY] On examining the '8th' candlestick on the altar a trapdoor opens.
 Going below you are blocked by a ravenous wolf guarding a door.
 You must use an old leg bone from the graveyard to placate it.
 An exit is then accesible behind the wolf.